Rainbow-CPaaS/Rainbow-Node-SDK/README.md

 ### List of events

-Here is the complete list of the events that you can subscribe on:
+Here is list of some events that you can subscribe on:

 | Name | Description |
 |------|------------|